1943 Atlantic hurricane season: Hurricane One

 The 1943 Surprise hurricane was the first hurricane to be entered by a reconnaissance aircraft.
 An area of low pressure was first observed over the Southeastern United States and eastern Gulf of Mexico on July 23.
 It tracked west-northwest and, in conjunction with surface observations along the Louisiana coastline, was found to have organized into a tropical storm by 18:00 UTC on July 25 while situated about 110 mi (175 km) southeast of the Mississippi Delta.
 The nascent cyclone rapidly intensified thereafter, attaining hurricane intensity by 18:00 UTC on July 26 and reaching its peak as a Category 2 hurricane with winds of 105 mph (165 km/h) early the following morning.
 The compact hurricane moved ashore the coastline of Texas near Galveston Bay at 18:00 UTC on July 27, around which time it was intercepted by the first reconnaissance aircraft to intentionally fly into a tropical cyclone.
 The storm weakened once inland and dissipated about 60 mi (95 km/h) early of the Dallas–Fort Worth metroplex by 00:00 UTC on July 30.

 In the fray of World War II, information was censored by the Federal government of the United States across the country, including reports from ships that the Weather Bureau heavily relied upon for hurricane updates.
 The cyclone that affected the Texas and Louisiana coastlines, therefore, was dubbed the 1943 "Surprise" hurricane.
 Documentation of the storm's impacts suggests it was the worst since the 1915 Galveston hurricane.
-The Houston, Texas Metropolitan Airport recorded a peak wind gust of 132 mph (212 km/h).
+Houston Municipal Airport recorded a peak wind gust of 132 mph (212 km/h).
 Two utility towers over the Houston Ship Channel, built to withstand winds of roughly 120 mph (195 km/h), were toppled.
 Along the coastline near Texas City, storm surge values were surprisingly light at between 3–6 ft (0.9–1.8 m), but 90% of homes either suffered water damage or were completely destroyed.
 Rising water from Galveston Bay resulted in flooding throughout the city itself, and a three-story building was collapsed by strong winds.
 Rainfall across Texas and Louisiana varied, but Devers, Texas, recorded a maximum storm total of 23 in (584 mm).
 Widespread freshwater flooding occurred in the Beaumont and Port Arthur areas.
 At Ellington Field Joint Reserve Base, scores of air cadets and soldiers held onto the wings of airplanes to prevent them from going airborne; almost two dozen were injured in the aftermath.
 Offshore, the hopper dredge Galveston and tugboat Titan were capsized, leading to a total of 15 deaths.
 Overall, damage from the hurricane reached $17 million, 19 deaths were documented, and hundreds of people were injured.
 As a result of the casualties, the decision to censor information during an approaching storm was never again repeated.